bjarngard/demo-raffle-v1/APP_SYSTEM_REFERENCE_2.md

 ---

-_Last updated: 2025-12-05 – Next 16.0.7 upgrade, bits:read scope, EventSub dedupe/aggregation notes, canonical weight helper usage, WeightInfoModal, and leaderboard helper alignment._
+_Last updated: 2025-12-12 – carry-over helper refactored to parallel updates (no interactive transaction) with unchanged formulas._